simdipo/Darey.io_devops/CLIENT_SERVER/CLient_server.md

-In the example above, a machine that is trying to access a Web site using Web browser or simply 'curl' command is a client and it sends HTTP requests to a Web server (Apache, Nginx, IlS or any other) over the Internet.
+In the example above, a machine that is trying to access a Web site using Web browser or simply 'curl' command is a client and it sends HTTP requests to a Web server (Apache, Nginx, IIS or any other) over the Internet.

 If we extend this concept further and add a Database Server to our architecture, we can get this picture:

 ![checks](Client_Server_Images/cs2.PNG)